ReneOlsthoorn/Ground/README.md

 ### Using ucrt or msvcrt
 When you compile a C program with `Visual Studio 2026`, it links to `VCRUNTIME140.dll`, `VCRUNTIME140_1.dll` or whatever version of the VC runtime is active that week.
 It's a mess.
 Those DLLs are not available by default on a Windows system.
 So the users need to install the VC Runtime Redistributable, which is a hassle.
-The way to avoid this mess is simple: don't use the new VC runtimes, use the OG `msvcrt.dll` or the new `ucrtbase.dll`.
+The way to avoid this is simple: don't use the new VC runtimes, use the OG `msvcrt.dll` or the new `ucrtbase.dll`.
 The MSVCRT is available on all Windows versions since Windows XP.
 It is also a KnownDLL.
 See the registry at:
 `Computer\HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Session Manager\KnownDLLs`.
 MSYS2 advices to use `ucrt`,